Writer Identification and Writer Retrieval Based on NetVLAD with Re-ranking: Evaluation

 \subsubsection{Comparison with State of the Art}

-Finally, we compare our results ($\text{Proposed+krNN-QE}_{k=2}$) with state of the art on the ICDAR13 and CVL contemporary datasets.
-We give results in terms of mAP, Top-1, Hard-2, and Hard-3 metrics.
-Top-1 gives the probability that the first retrieved item belongs to the same writer, While Hard-2 and Hard-3 are the probabilities that all top two and three ranked results stem from the same writer, respectively.
-ResNet-20 with the NetVLAD is used to extract local descriptors followed by generalized max-pooling in order to form a global descriptor for each image.
-Afterward, $\ell_{2}$-normalization as well as SSR are applied on these descriptors which are further dimensionality reduced to 128-D by means of PCA. \paragraph*{ICDAR 2013.} Comparison of our results on ICDAR13 dataset are provided in table \ref{tab:4_evaluation_2}.
-Our method with the proposed re-ranking strategy achieves the overall best result (in terms of mAP) with a 3.3\% difference against the previous best \cite{christlein2019handwriting}.
-Also, the Hard-3 metric is improved 10.2\% which is an indicator of the huge benefit that re-ranking brings to the pipeline.
-This can also be seen on Hard-2 that shows slightly better results.
-However, inferior performance obtained in terms of Top-1. \paragraph*{CVL Dataset.} For the evaluation of the CVL dataset, we used the official test split, i.e, containing the subset of writers where each contributed exactly five forms (CVL-283).
-However, since the training set is rather small (189 samples), so we have used the ICDAR13 training set.
-The obtained results compared with state of the art are given in table \ref{tab:4_evaluation_3}.
-Our proposed approach with re-ranking sets new standards by showing superior performance in terms of Hard-3 and mAP on the CVL dataset.
+To compare our results to the state-of-the-art writer recognition pipelines, we deliberate on the three contemporary datasets (ICDAR 2013, CVL, and KHATT).
+Results are given in terms of Top-1, Hard-2, Hard-3, and mAP evaluation metrics.
+The Top-1 metric demonstrates the probability of first retrieved items belonging to the same writer as the query.
+While Hard-2 and Hard-3 are the probabilities representing that all the first two and first three retrieved documents stem from the same writer as the query's, respectively.
+In most scenarios, the mAP criterion is a more proper complement since it considers the ranking of all the documents.
+The ResNet-20 convolutional neural network with the NetVLAD layer is employed to extract local descriptors and their corresponding VLAD embeddings.
+Once embeddings are computed, generalized max-pooling is used to form a global descriptor for each document image. $\ell_{2}$-normalization, SSR, and PCA are subsequently applied to the global descriptors.
+Note that in all experiments we trained ResNet-20+NetVLAD on the ICDAR 2013 train subset, and used the trained network to evaluate each dataset's test set.
+In the following, we first summarize our results on these datasets, and secondly, the impression of different parts of the pipeline on the obtained results are investigated.
+Finally, we also present the overall computational cost of three respective datasets. \paragraph*{ICDAR 2013.} The document images in this dataset are already in binarized format out-the-box.
+We train and test and the officially provided train and test subsets of this dataset.
+Comparison of our results on the ICDAR 2013 dataset is provided in the first section of Table \ref{tab:table_2}.
+Our pipeline with the proposed re-ranking strategy achieves the overall best result (in terms of mAP) with a 4.2\% difference against the previous best \cite{christlein2018encoding} reported.
+Another interesting observation is that the Hard-3 criterion is improved by 13.3\%, which is an indicator of the huge benefit that re-ranking brings to the pipeline.
+This can also be observed on the Hard-2 criterion where around 3.0\% improvement has been achieved.
+However, the slightly inferior performance obtained in terms of Top-1 which opens the room for further investigation.
+All in all, comparing results show that our proposed pipeline outperforms all the previous work in this field.
+Although our pipeline shares some similarities with the pipeline of Christlein et al. \cite{christlein2018encoding}, Our results are far better due to the direct integration of the encoding layer to the ResNet-20, and the re-ranking step. \paragraph*{CVL.} Since the official train subset of this dataset is rather small (189 samples), we employed the already trained pipeline on the ICDAR 2013 train set and used the official test subset of the CVL dataset containing the subset of writers where each contributed exactly five forms (CVL-283) for evaluation.
+Also, we binarized document images using Otsu's method \cite{otsu1979threshold} to be more similar to the ICDAR 2013 dataset.
+The obtained results along with the state-of-the-art counterparts provided in the second section of Table \ref{tab:table_2}.
+Our proposed approach with re-ranking sets new standards by showing superior performance in terms of Hard-3 and mAP and can compete with the state-of-the-art, but slightly behind in terms of Top-1 and Hard-2 metrics. \paragraph*{KHATT.} The last dataset that we were experimented on is the KHATT dataset.
+Likewise the CVL dataset, document images are binarized with the Otsu method.
+The respective results are depicted in the third section of Table \ref{tab:table_2}.
+We believe that our evaluation strategy on this dataset is slightly different from the state-of-the-art, as they (probably) used the official train set of the respective dataset.
+Though likewise the CVL dataset, we used the trained network on the ICDAR 2013 officially provided train split and the officially provided test split (600 images from 150 writers) of the respective dataset served as our test set.
+It is quite interesting that despite training on a dataset containing English and Greek documents, the results are quite promising and comparable to the state-of-the-art.